qilingframework/rtfd.io/docs/ida.md

 mklink C:\absolute\path\to\IDA\plugins\qilingida.py C:\Users\<username>\AppData\Roaming\Python\<python version>\site-packages\qiling\extensions\idaplugin\qilingida.py
 ```

-Copying `qilingida.py` from [dev branch](https://raw.githubusercontent.com/qilingframework/qiling/dev/qiling/extensions/idaplugin/qilingida.py) to IDA Pro plugin folder directly will also work, but considering the development of Qiling is always on the fast ring, a symbol link can save lots of tedious copy-and-paste work.
+Copying `qilingida.py` from [dev branch](https://raw.githubusercontent.com/qilingframework/qiling/dev/qiling/extensions/idaplugin/qilingida.py) to IDA Pro's plugin folder will work too.
+Considering the development of Qiling is always on the fast ring, symbol link can save lots of tedious copy-and-paste work.

-#### Use as a script file
+##### ii.
+Use as a script file

 Start IDA Pro, click `File/Script file...` from the menu, choose the location of `qilingida.py` and the plugin will be loaded automatically.